bornabesic/subsampl/README.md

 Please note that this still requires a C++ compiler to be present on the host system.

 ## Usage
 The API is currently documented in [subsampl.hpp](include/subsampl/subsampl.hpp).
+Usage examples can be found in [examples](examples/) directory.

 ## Contributing